 But then one of the stock boys came up to me.
 He had tears in his eyes, and he asked me, “Can you believe what is happening?”
 I clearly remember answering, “What is happening?
 I can’t understand what I’m hearing.”
 He then explained to me, quite emotionally, his understanding of the situation.
 Which, of course, at 8:00 am was still laden with unfounded rumors, like the White House had been bombed and the President was missing.
 Shocked, I hurriedly paid for my groceries and drove home, listening to talk radio all the way.

 We didn’t have TV back then…we couldn’t afford to pay for cable, and our TV had terrible reception as far as local channels were concerned, so I just continued to listen to the Doug Wright show on KSL 1160.
-Of course, Joel called me to find out if I knew what was happening.
+Of course, my husband called me to find out if I knew what was happening.
 He didn’t really work much that day…they all just sat in the breakroom and watched the television, only getting up if the phone rang.
 I think all of America was on hold that day.
-My sister-in-law brought Brayden to me and stayed and listened for a while.
-When she left, I just sat on the couch holding him while Bria sat next to me…not moving, just listening.
+My sister-in-law brought my nephew to me and stayed and listened for a while.
+When she left, I just sat on the couch holding him while my toddler sat next to me…not moving, just listening.
 Listening to the horrible thing that was happening to our country.

-After Brayden left, Bria and I drove to my mom’s house and watched the news there.
+After my nephew left, I drove to my mom’s house with my daughter and watched the news there.
 I watched the twin towers collapse over and over and over again.
 I was horrified…glued to the television….needing to watch it just one more time in order to believe that it had actually taken place.